top of page

 vulnerable and disadvantaged people.

 pro bono program; pro bono case assignments can be done through other avenues as well.
-For

 a case to be eligible for LASH's pro bono program, the case must fall under a LASH practice area